 The Dutchess County Division of Youth Services administers reimbursable grants for the New York State Office of Children and Family Services (NYS OCFS).
 There is an annual request for applications for Youth Development Program (YDP) funding, Youth Sports and Education Opportunity funding (YSEF), and Runaway and Homeless Youth (RHY) program funding.
-The program year for this funding runs from October 1, 2026, through September 30, 2027 (2026-2027).
+The grant funding cycle runs from October 1 through September 30.
 Programs must be free to all youth.

 Youth Development Programs (YDP): Reimbursable grants ranging from $5,000 to $25,000 will be awarded to programs that provide free, direct services designed to improve youth and community outcomes, as outlined in the OCFS-5003 Program Components-Coding Document, Rev. 3/2018.
 Programs must address one of the New York State Office of Children and Family Services’ six life areas, which are: Economic Security, Physical and Emotional Health, Education, Citizenship/Civic Engagement, Family, and Community.